23 Affordable Retirement Spots for Educators in 2026

 Retiring by the Coast: Best Seaside Spots for Educators

 Many retirees yearn for warmer weather, a slower pace and being near the water.
 But demand for such spots is high, leading to an increased cost of living in many of those locales.
-But these two places offer the amenities of coastal towns without the high costs.
+But these retirement spots offer the amenities of coastal towns without the high costs.

 Myrtle Beach, South Carolina